 Authenticity is massively important to the average consumer today, so it is worth spending a few extra bucks to equip your site with original photos.

 If your webpage takes too long to load, users will get frustrated and leave.
 In this day and age, people are unwilling to wait a few seconds for your site to load, so they will go to the competition without blinking an eye.

-Remember, it is not enough to simply improve the page load time on desktop.
-You must make sure that mobile users get the same treatment.
+Remember, it is not enough to simply improve the page load time on the desktop.
+It would help if you made sure that mobile users get the same treatment.
 With Google's mobile-first approach in 2021, optimizing your website for mobile should be at the top of your list of priorities.

-Great UX is not just about making your site look beautiful or even providing useful info.
-It includes presenting the site in an engaging way, making it accessible from a variety of devices, snappy and easy to navigate, among other things.
+Great UX is not just about making your site look beautiful or even providing helpful info.
+It includes engagingly presenting the site, making it accessible from various devices, snappy and easy to navigate, among other things.

 Even if you have the best product in the world, chances are a poorly made website will deter users from your brand.
 So, don't hesitate to invest some money, time, and effort into creating an engaging website that can provide a stellar user experience.
 This will certainly improve your conversion rates and generate more traffic for your site.